elevating child care

 The article also examines children like Thomas, a boy with an IQ in the top 1% and no self-confidence.
 He balks when asked to try new skills like fractions or cursive, and even refuses to attempt them.
 He gives up if he doesn’t master a skill immediately.
 All his life he has been praised for his intelligence, but he has no courage or initiative.
 He is filled with self-doubt in his abilities.
 He won’t risk failure.

-What intrigues me about this New York article is that by confirming the negative effects of praise, it also confirms the effect of ‘nurture.’
-But where it falls short for me, like most of what I read about parenting (and I’ve been reading a lot lately), is that it does not address the critical first years of life, the time when dysfunctional (or highly functional) parent/child patterns of interaction are created.
+What intrigues me about Dr. Dweck’s studies is that by confirming the negative effects of praise, they also confirm the effect of ‘nurture.’
+But where the conclusions described in the New York article fall short for me, like most of what I read about parenting (and I’ve been reading a lot lately), is that they do not address the critical first years of life, the time when dysfunctional (or highly functional) parent/child patterns of interaction are created.

 Self-confidence begins in infancy.
 Yes, children are resilient and adaptable, and it is never too late to make adjustments in the way we parent.
 But we have a window of opportunity in the first years to help our child grow healthy emotional roots strong enough to endure the rollercoaster of life.

-We use praise believing it bolsters our baby, makes him feel happy, capable, self-confident and loved.
-Those same good intentions also lead us to rush in to rescue our child from any perceived suffering, including possible disappointments, struggles, frustration, mistakes and especially failure.
+We use praise believing it bolsters our child, makes him feel happy, capable, self-confident and loved.
+Those same good intentions also lead us to rush in to rescue children from any perceived suffering, including possible disappointments, struggles, frustration, mistakes and especially failure.

 But, our “keep ‘em happy”, “feel good” parenting backfires, because our children really need to experience all those “negatives” in order to learn to take them in stride.
 They need to know that struggle, frustration, and failure are not to be feared, but just a part of life.
 In fact, healthy learning, growth and success are impossible without them.

-Believing in our child is not telling him, “You’re great.
-I believe in you”, and then fixing his fallen block tower.
-It is believing in him enough to let him risk making mistakes, to flounder, and fail as he experiments with his developing skills.
+Believing in our children is not telling them, “You’re great.
+I believe in you”, and then fixing their fallen block tower.
+It is believing in them enough to let them risk making mistakes, to flounder as they experiment with their developing skills.
 Tenacity and perseverance are not traits a child grows into.
 They are traits babies are born with.
 We condition our children to quit trusting themselves by helping too much or too soon.

 “Learning to fall, getting up again, and moving on, is the best preparation for life.” -Magda Gerber